A Guide to the Complaints Process of the News Broadcasting & Digital Standards Authority

 What will happen to your complaint?

-• The Broadcaster against which the complaint is made may, within 14 (fourteen) days from the date of service of the notice along with a complete copy of the complaint and all documents relied upon by the complainant or within such further time as may be granted by the Chairperson upon application in this behalf, submit a written statement to the Authority in reply to the complaint and send a copy of such written statement to the complainant by any mode of recorded delivery.
+• The Broadcaster/Digital Publisher against whom the complaint is made may, within 14 (fourteen) days from the date of service of the notice along with a complete copy of the complaint and all documents relied upon by the complainant or within such further time as may be granted by the Chairperson upon application in this behalf, submit a written statement to the Authority in reply to the complaint and send a copy of such written statement to the complainant by any mode of recorded delivery.

 What happens if the complainant or the respondent does not appear?